Transport for London’s problems go back far further than the virus to Thatcherite spending cuts and austerity, argues Kevin Crane

 Planned improvements to the tube have also been significantly cut or forever delayed, with disabled access being one of the first things to suffer.

-The second big hit has been Crossrail, which is shaping up be to the most unsuccessful engineering project of the twenty-first century so far.
+The second big hit has been Crossrail, which is shaping up to be the most unsuccessful engineering project of the twenty-first century so far.
 Crossrail, the future "Elizabeth Line", was meant to open in 2018.
 It currently has no foreseeable opening date, and that was the case long before anyone knew about the virus pandemic.
 Catalogues of delays, mostly but not exclusively on stations and infrastructure, have seen its budget swell almost four billion pounds over its original £14.8 billion budget.

 If that doesn't seem to be too bad in proportion, the funding for the project has factored in revenues that were expected to come from tickets and advertising on the system of roughly a billion per year after the second year.
 In other words, the longer the project takes and continues to outgrow its budget, it is also eating into the projected income that was intended to cover the budget.